 Expect a detailed analysis of the participant’s results.
 In order to be meaningful, we need enough data points to build the psychological snapshot.
 Additionally, it must be easy to understand.
 Have a look at the BlueEQTM assessment results below.
 These results meet the requirements illustrated above, detailed yet easy to absorb.

-As you can see, it takes the form of a colored heat map.
-In one graphic, the participant can quickly identify those areas that will be of the greatest benefit to improve.
-They can easily identify factors for each skills and dimensions accordingly.
+As you can see – BlueEQ assessment results take the form of a colored heat map.
+In this one graphic, participants can quickly identify those areas that will be the most beneficial to improve.
+Accordingly, they can easily identify factors for each of the skills and dimensions.

 - Risk Factors (in red)